-Stacked Cakes and cakes with columns or tiers can be very dramatic and beautiful but certainly, require a firm foundation and the correct accessories for success.
+Stacked cakes and cakes with columns or tiers can be very dramatic and beautiful but certainly, require a firm foundation and the correct accessories for success.

-No matter how many cakes you are stacking from two up to even eight cakes it is best to have at least a two to a four-inch difference in size.

-This will create a better look.
+No matter how many cakes you are stacking, from two up to even eight tiers, it is best to have at least a two-inch to a four-inch difference in the size of each tier to create a better look.

-The only time full dowelling is not necessary for a stacked construction is if the lower cakes are a firm fruit cake or carrot cake and not a light sponge cake or mousse filled creation.
-The top cakes would simply sink into the lower ones and the cake will topple over.
+The only time full dowelling is not necessary for a stacked construction is if the lower tiers are a firm fruit cake or carrot cake and not a light sponge cake or mousse-filled creation.
+The top tiers would simply sink into the lower ones and the cake will topple over.

 Creating a stable foundation out of dowels for the cake is not difficult.
 You can use either wood or plastic dowels depending on what is available or your preference.

-A Basic Method To Assemble A Stacked Cake is As Follows
+Basic Method to Assemble a Stacked Cake

 - Ice each tier separately with the cake firmly "glued" with icing onto a cake board or separator plate that is exactly the same size as the cake.
-The bottom tier is usually on a thicker cake board or even a plywood base that is either the same diameter as the cake or at least two inches bigger depending on the design.
+The bottom tier is usually on a thicker cake board or even a plywood base that is either the same diameter as the cake or at least 2 inches bigger depending on the design.

 - Insert dowels into all the tiers except the top one.